-A candidate will be excluded if s/he fails 75% or more of the courses for which s/he has been registered in that academic year, irrespective of the number of credits thus far obtained towards the degree.
+A candidate will be excluded if they fail 65% or more of the courses for which they have been registered in that academic year, irrespective of the number of courses thus far obtained towards the degree.

-If the candidate fails less than 75% of the courses for which s/he has been registered in that academic year, the following consideration applies: Is it possible for the candidate to complete the entire LLB degree programme within seven years from the candidate's initial registration?
+If the candidate fails less than 65% of the courses for which they have been registered in that academic year, the following consideration applies: Is it possible for the candidate to complete the entire LLB degree programme within seven years from the candidate's initial registration?
 If not, then the candidate will be excluded.